Imafikus/teh_petlja/README.md

 ### Easy

-These levels are intended for complete begginers.
-Every task has all it's functions written, you just need to call existing functions in the correct order inside the main().
+These levels are intended for complete beginners.
+Every task has all it's functions written, you just need to call existing functions in the correct order inside the `main()`.

 ### Medium